mqschwanda/node-monorepo/packages/firebase-containers/README.md

       const reference = firebase.database().ref('cities');
       /**
-       * Firebase refs do not return a mappable array of documents that we can
+       * Firebase refs do not return a mappable array of documents that we can easily
        * use with react.
 Instead we need to map the data ourselves by iterating
-       * through each document found and inject the array alongside the original
+       * through each document.
-       * snapshot.
        */
       const mapData = (snapshot) => {
         const docs = [];
         snapshot.forEach(docs.push);

-        return { docs, snapshot };
+        // inject docs array alongside the original snapshot return { docs, snapshot };
       }
       const container = databaseContainer(reference, { mapData });